 As part of its continuous effort to strengthen the public affairs mission, the University commissioned an 18-month marketing research project (fall 2012-spring 2014) that focused, in part, on the public affairs mission.
-The purpose was to determine how prospective students and current students view the public affairs mission, and how the mission might be better communicated, not only to students, but also the general public.
+One purpose was to determine how prospective students and current students view the public affairs mission, and how the mission might be better communicated, not only to students, but also the general public.
+Based on the results of the survey, University officials began to communicate with the elements of the mission, rather than the mission itself: "Missouri State's mission emphasizes ethical leadership, community engagement, and cultural competence, which together comprise the public affairs mission."
+The expectation is that this approach will resonate with students.